zhengyu998/MSUNet-v2/README.md

     * We follow an approach similar to [Training wide residual networks for deployment using a single bit for each weight](https://arxiv.org/abs/1802.08530) to represent the ternary weights, that is,
     ![eqn1](images/eqn1.gif) where *W* is the weight, *Ternary(W)* quantizes the weight to (-1,0,+1) and ![sqrtM](images/eqn2.gif) is a FP16 multiplier that scales all the weights in a particular convolutional layer.

-    * The piece of code that reflects the ternary operation in `validate.py` is as below
+    * The code snippet that reflects the ternary operation in `validate.py` is as below
     ```python
     class ForwardSign(torch.autograd.Function):
     @staticmethod